akshitagupta04/academic-projects/helper-robo/README.md

 **Scope: Three primary operational modes were designed and partially implemented.**

 ### Remote Navigation Control
-- Controls navigation of the device remotely using Bluetooth via a custom bluetooth controlled android application.
+- Controls navigation of the device remotely using Bluetooth via a custom Bluetooth-controlled Android application.
-- Controls movement and direction of the device forward and backward remotely.
+- Controls the movement and direction of the device forward and backward remotely.
-- Regulates speed of the device remotely.
+- Regulates the speed of the device remotely.
 - An onboard LED indicates if the device is connected and ready to operate.

 ### Environmental Monitoring
 - Monitors carbon monoxide gas concentration in parts per million (ppm).
 - Monitors air quality concentration in parts per million (ppm).
 - Measures distance between the device and physcial obstructions within device trajectory.
-- Streams environmental and navigational data continuously for real-time observation.
+- Displays real-time environmental and navigational data continuously on Arduino Serial Monitor IDE.

 ### Live Location Visualisation
+- Displays real-time location images of the device surroundings to control speed and movement if any obstruction is detected.
+- Enables the device to detect toxicants in low-light areas or underground mines.
+- Displays real-time location on a 2.4” TFT LCD of the areas where harmful gases have been detected.

 ---